-Becoming a school principal requires passion for higher education and strong leadership skills.
-Principals serve as the leaders and supervisors of schools.
+School principals serve as the leaders and supervisors of schools.
 They manage and assist teachers and all other staff.
-They also oversee the staff's professional development, the school budget, student disciplinary matters and interact with the public as a representative of their school.
+They also oversee the staff's professional development, the school budget, student disciplinary matters, and interact with the public as a representative of their school.
 Evening work is often required, and principals work year-round, as compared to teachers, who often have several months of vacation in the summers.
+Becoming a school principal requires passion for higher education and strong leadership skills.

 |Degree Field||Educational leadership or educational administration|